Ada-C18/adagrams-py/README.md

 - Returns `True` if every letter in the `input` word is available (in the right quantities) in the `letter_bank`
 - Returns `False` if not; if there is a letter in `input` that is not present in the `letter_bank` or has too much of compared to the `letter_bank`

+##Pseudocode wave2
+Create user_availavle_letters function with 'word' and 'letter bank' are parameters Create a variable called 'letter bank' and call draw_letter function Capitalize the word
+Create a word list, split all charactera from that word and store the characters in the list iterate character from the word list and compare it against letter_bank list.
+If all letters are in letter_bank with <= the counts for the allowed character, return 'True', otherwise return False

 ### Wave 3: score_word

 Now you need a function returns the score of a given word as defined by the Adagrams game.